KBOX1234/mole-buster/README.md

 # mole-buster
-A linux eclusive game that I made for a club project.
+A linux exclusive game that I made for a club project.